Roll over image to zoom in

 NOTE: It should be avoided by people who are suffering from arthritis issues.

-- Bitter gourd plants blooming but not produce vegetables: It is caused by two problems first is under watering and the second one is lack of pollination.
+- Bitter gourd plants blooming but not producing vegetables: It is caused by two problems first is under watering and the second one is lack of pollination.

 - Leaves of Bitter gourd Plants turn Yellow: These problems can arise cause of lack of watering and the second one is lack of nitrogen in the soil.